Novgorod case: What happened: the version of the defence

 Antonina and Alisa on Alisa's birthday on July 26, 2006.
 This photo has figured prominently on Russian websites starting in April 2007.

 Background

 Antonina is originally from Veliky Novgorod.
-Her mother, Ninel Stepanova, still lives there.
-Ninel, Antonina, and Alisa are officially registered as living in a room at a Veliky Novgorod hostel.
+Her mother Ninel Stepanova, Antonina, and Alisa were officially registered as living in a room at a Veliky Novgorod hostel.
 However, since October 2006 Antonina and Alisa lived in Moscow with Kirill Martynov.
 The young woman and her child traveled to Novgorod on February 2 to visit Ninel and to collect Antonina's high school diploma from the Novgorod State University.
 Antonina intended to apply to the undergraduate program of Faculty of Philosophy at Moscow State University later in the summer.
 Antonina and Alisa did not plan a prolonged stay in Novgorod, but because Alisa fell ill, the mother and daughter were forced to remain there.